 Fix 1: Check Network Connections

 Before you take any drastic measures, make sure that your iPhone is connected to a stable internet connection.
 For instance, you can go to its network settings and check if its WiFi network is working on it.
-Also, if you are not in the range of a WiFi, then make sure the mobile data and data roaming features are enabled.
+Also, if you are not in the range of WiFi, then make sure the mobile data and data roaming features are enabled.